Documentation Index

 - Keep manifest paths relative to the extension source/output model and use leading

-/only when you mean extension output root. - Use browser-prefixed keys instead of maintaining separate manifest files per browser.
+- Use browser-prefixed keys instead of maintaining separate manifest files per browser.

 - Keep entrypoint changes deliberate; adding/removing manifest scripts often changes reload semantics in dev.

-- Validate icons, JSON resources, and content script assets as part of continuous integration (CI) to catch path regressions early.
+- Validate icons, JSON resources, and content-script assets as part of continuous integration (CI) to catch path regressions early.

 - Do not place